 Best Practice #3: Match Headline to Intent

-Notice that we reaffirm the intent with the headline tag, “What Can I Drink if I Have Diabetes?”
-A headline of, say, “How Drinks Can Affect Sugar Levels” would represent a broader intent and may cause a reader to exit to find more focused content.
+Notice that we reaffirm the intent with the headline tag, “What Can I Drink If I Have Diabetes?”
+A headline of, say, “How Drinks Can Affect Sugar Levels” would represent a broader intent and may make the reader exit the page to find more focused content.

 Best Practice #4: Match Content to Intent

 We provide links for “Best drinks” and “Worst drinks” right below our headline to get users to dive right in.
-Our introductory paragraph, “The basics,” is short and to-the-point, quickly followed by the lists of best and worst drinks.
+Our introductory paragraph, “The basics,” is short and to the point, quickly followed by the lists of best and worst drinks.
 We serve intent above the fold, in its own paragraph, so scanning eyes quickly get what they are looking for.
-This creates a better search experience, which results in better rankings.
+This creates a better search experience, which leads to better rankings.

-At Healthline, we’ve gotten pretty good at it.
-That’s why we’re consistently #1 or #2 in health searches.
-It’s helped us grow by 70% in 2018 and helps us be a proven partner for brands driving audience quality.
-So come talk to us about how our search expertise can impact your campaigns.
+At Healthline Media, we’ve gotten pretty good at search intent.
+That’s why our sites — Healthline, Medical News Today, and Greatist — are consistently #1 or #2 in health and wellness searches.
+It’s helped us grow by 50% in 2020 and helps us be a proven partner for brands driving audience quality.
+Come talk with us about how our search expertise can impact your campaigns.

-If you’re interested in learning more about search intent or how search can be integrated into your marketing strategy, contact us at email@example.com.
+If you’re interested in learning more about search intent or how search can be integrated into your marketing strategy, email us today.